MHKace/Walkthroughs/Hacktify/HTML Injection.md

 # HTML Injection

+<h2>What Is HTML?</h2>
+HTML stands for Hypertext Markup Language.
+It is a standard markup language for web pages.
+A collection of web pages makes a website.
+HTML elements are represented by <> tags.
+Where each tag has a different working. <br>
+A resource to learn HTML: <a href="https://www.w3schools.com/html/"> click here </a> <br><br>

+<h2>What Is HTML Injection Attack?</h2>
+HTML Injection is a vulnerability that occurs in web applications that allow users to insert HTML code via a specific parameter or an entry point.
+HTML Injection is an attack that is similar to Cross-site Scripting (XSS).
+While in the XSS vulnerability the attacker can inject and execute Javascript code, the HTML injection attack only allows the injection of certain HTML tags.
+When an application does not properly handle user-supplied data, an attacker can supply valid HTML code, typically via a parameter value, and inject their content into the page.
+It is generally exploited using social engineering to trick valid users of the application into opening malicious websites or to insert the credentials in a fake login form that will redirect the users to a page that captures cookies or credentials. <br><br>

+<h2>Severity</h2>
+The severity of HTML Injection can be categorized as a P4 bug with a CVSS score of 0.1-3.9 which is Low.
+In case of an account takeover, it can be categorized as P3.<br>

 <h2> Logging in {felt this was the most asked question in a while... :D}</h2> <br>
 As instructed to access labs we have to follow the following path, <br>
 Search => Hacktify.in > Resources > labs > login <br>